Review – Amok Segl Ultralight Hammock

 Amok Segl Hammock

 The Segl is a new ultralight hammock from Amok, a company known for their unique hybrid hammock, the Draumr.
-In contrast, the Segl is a simple, open, gathered-end design using lightweight ripstop nylon fabric.
+In contrast, the Segl is a simple, open, gathered-end design using lightweight ripstop nylon fabric with a single panel design.
+The hammock comes complete with a full suspension system included in the price.
 The suspension is a common cinch buckle hardware and strap.
 The stuff sack is attached to the end of the hammock, near the gathered and and cinch buckle on one side.
 Included with the strap are a pair of slim wiregate carabiners attached with loops on the end of the webbing.

 The entire kit—straps, buckles, carabiners, and hammock—weight a remarkably light 15 oz (425 g)!

 Cinch buckles are a pretty common hammock suspension hardware system, but Amok is one of the only companies I’ve seen who really set it up to be very user friendly.
 For example, when a cinch buckle is tightened, it can be somewhat difficult to loosen.
 Amok has added a pull tab on the cinch buckle that makes releasing the strap simple, even when it is cranked tight (not recommended).
 The downside to cinch buckles, however, is that if there is any twist on the webbing at the buckle, it can easily slip.
 Ironically, this happened to me while I was testing — even a pro can make a mistake!
 A careless set up was all it took to put me on the ground.
 The precaution here is to always inspect your webbing and make sure it is fed flat through the buckle and is not twisted.
 The metal slider should rest flat against the webbing.
 If the slider is angled, it can also cause the buckle to fail.